Physical Reaction to Triggering Agents

 Once inside the body, several defense mechanisms against chemical contaminants are set into motion.
 Most contaminants are transformed by enzymes present in our cells to facilitate their elimination in urine, stool, sweat, breast milk, or they are transferred to the hair and nails.

-trade currency options In the case of environmental sensitivities, it is suspected that these defense mechanisms do not work properly.
+enter In the case of environmental sensitivities, it is suspected that these defense mechanisms do not work properly.
 Research continues on this subject.

 Researchers are exploring many hypotheses in order to find a detailed explanation of what happens on a biological level.
 Although much research is taking place, there is no consensus in the scientific community yet.
 But several promising avenues are being explored, notably those looking into: